Updated 19th July 2019

-Contact the Australian Apprenticeship Centre (AAC) on 13 38 73 for referral advice, or visit www.australianapprenticeships.gov.au.
+You can read our step by step guide by clicking this link, or contact the Australian Apprenticeship Centre (AAC) on 13 38 73 for referral advice, or visit www.australianapprenticeships.gov.au.
 An AAC assists employers with the processes involved in registering a new apprentice, engaging an appropriate training organisation and managing the payment of Australian Apprenticeship Program incentives (where applicable).

-The CITB provides a range of support funding to assist meeting the skills profile requirements of the Construction Industry.
+The CITB provides a range of support funding to assist in meeting the skills profile requirements of the Construction Industry.
 Employers may have eligible apprentices and trainees who will be eligible for employer support payments.

 If you require additional assistance or help and are thinking of taking on an Apprentice there are two options available to you:

 - Either employ an Apprentice directly, or

 - Hire one through a Group Training Organisation (GTO).

 Funding Schedule – http://citb.org.au/Apprentice/FundingSchedule/tabid/129/Default.aspx

 Once your Company is registered, ask your Apprentice to register with the CITB, quoting your ABN, which links them to your Organisation.
 They will need their Contract of Training (COT) Number together with their personal details.

 Employers are also entitled to a WorkCover/ Return to Work SA exemption for apprentices and/or trainees whom they employ.